Event

 Join us to explore these questions and more, as we seek to understand the future trajectory of diplomacy in the age of GenAI and its implications for global governance and international relations.

-This webinar is co-hosted by the United Nations University Institute in Macau (UNU Macau) and the International Institute for Strategic Insight and Analysis (IISIA).
+This webinar is co-hosted by the United Nations University Institute in Macau (UNU Macau) and Institute for International Strategy and Information Analysis, Inc. (IISIA).

 Speakers: